Atalaya Capital Management logo

 • Managed over $10 billion in assets under management as of June 30, 2024, demonstrating significant scale and institutional trust

-• Specialized expertise in asset-based credit investments across diverse sectors including consumer finance, commercial finance, corporate assets, and real estate
+• listed experience context in asset-based credit investments across diverse sectors including consumer finance, commercial finance, corporate assets, and real estate

 • Led by experienced Founding Partner and Chief Investment Officer Ivan Zinn, who retained leadership role at acquiring firm Blue Owl